 Fraihat v.
 U.S. Immigration and Customs Enforcement

-Phillips, et al. v.
-City of New York, et al.
+Cole, et al. v.
+County of Santa Clara, et al.

 Disability Rights Advocates represents Santa Clara County Jail inmates with mobility disabilities in litigation against Santa Clara County.
 Currently, there are no housing areas at the County Jails compliant with federal or state accessibility standards, and much of the rest of the County Jails have some sort of architectural barriers.
 Accordingly, some inmates report suffering […]

 Adam X., et al., v.
 New Jersey Department of Corrections, et al.

 Disability Rights Advocates filed this lawsuit against New Jersey Department of Corrections (“NJDOC”) and New Jersey Department of Education (“NJDOE”), alleging that adult prisons in New Jersey routinely violate the rights of high school students with disabilities by denying them education.
 Some students in these prisons receive no education whatsoever, while for others, education consists […]